-I alternate ol' Bruno and the roaring fabulous Katy Perry.
-I play them over and over in my car so I can get the words semi-right.
+Before my teen could drive, I'd alternate ol' Bruno and the roaring fabulous Katy Perry.
+I'd play them over and over in my car so I could get the words semi-right.
 In doing so, this awkward mom has become a virtual musical prison on wheels.

-If my daughter wants to go anywhere, she understands her chauffer's background music!
-She tells me I am "so two years ago" (cue eye roll).
-To this, I eagerly offer, "Would you prefer Taylor Swift?"
-No one can claim I'm inflexible!
+If my daughter wanted to go anywhere, she understood her chauffer's background music!
+She'd tell me I was "so two years ago" (cue eye roll).
+To this, I eagerly offered, "Would you prefer Taylor Swift?"
+No one could claim I'm inflexible!

 Woo-hoo!
 This Is How We Do It!